Frequently asked questions

 How do I check my service record?

-You will be able to log in to QLeave online services to check your record and update your details.
+You can log in to QLeave community services worker portal to check your record and update your details.
 Your record will only change after your employer lodges their return each quarter.

 What do I do if I change employers?